opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_45/report.md

 ## Material Change in circumstances

 15     I had to determine if there were material change in circumstances which would warrant a variation in the maintenance sum.
 Amongst all the arguments canvassed by the Defendant for a downward variation, I am of the view that there have been two significant factors to be considered a material change, one being the increase in the Plaintiff’s salary, and the other, being the reduction of the children’s expenses, which warrants a downward variation.
-On the issue of the Defendant’s contention that he has a health condition, there is no evidence that this health condition has affected his earning capacity[\[note: 18\]](#Ftn_18).
+On the issue of the Defendant’s contention that he has a health condition, there is no evidence that this health condition has affected his earning capacity[^18].

 #### Income of Both Parties

-16     The Plaintiff’s salary at the ancillary hearing was $3,666.00[\[note: 19\]](#Ftn_19).
-During the current proceedings, the Plaintiff conceded that her current salary is now $5,500 a month[\[note: 20\]](#Ftn_20).
+16     The Plaintiff’s salary at the ancillary hearing was $3,666.00[^19].
+During the current proceedings, the Plaintiff conceded that her current salary is now $5,500 a month[^20].

-17     The Defendant’s salary back at the ancillary stage was $5,625.00[\[note: 21\]](#Ftn_21), with DJ Chin noting that “(the Defendant) had in the past earned far more than these amounts”[\[note: 22\]](#Ftn_22).
-The Defendant has stated that his current salary is a gross amount of $4,657.41[\[note: 23\]](#Ftn_23) and that his “income is based on commission”[\[note: 24\]](#Ftn_24).
-The Defendant has stated during the hearing that his income “fluctuate from month to month” with “(s)ome months (the Defendant) can be making 2000 a month, some months (the Defendant) can be making 6,000 a month”.[\[note: 25\]](#Ftn_25) However, after various discovery applications filed by both parties, there was a letter from the xxx dated 24 December 2018 that showed that the Defendant’s commission earnings from 1 January 2018 to 30 June 2018 was $43,539.63[\[note: 26\]](#Ftn_26).
+17     The Defendant’s salary back at the ancillary stage was $5,625.00[^21], with DJ Chin noting that “(the Defendant) had in the past earned far more than these amounts”[^22].
+The Defendant has stated that his current salary is a gross amount of $4,657.41[^23] and that his “income is based on commission”[^24].
+The Defendant has stated during the hearing that his income “fluctuate from month to month” with “(s)ome months (the Defendant) can be making 2000 a month, some months (the Defendant) can be making 6,000 a month”.[^25] However, after various discovery applications filed by both parties, there was a letter from the xxx dated 24 December 2018 that showed that the Defendant’s commission earnings from 1 January 2018 to 30 June 2018 was $43,539.63[^26].
 This meant that the Defendant’s average commission earnings monthly was in the region of $7,256.60, which would reflect on the Defendant’s earning capacity even if his income fluctuated from month to month.

 18     There was sufficient evidence that the Defendant’s income is an average of $7,256.60 a month, while the Plaintiff’s income is $5,500 monthly as she has stated during the hearing.
 While the Plaintiff’s salary has increased since the ancillary hearing, the Defendant’s salary has also increased.

 #### Decrease in expenses of the children

 19     At the ancillary hearing, the Plaintiff had claimed that the expenses of the children inclusive of their portion of the household expenses amounted to $1,652.00 for K2, and $1,896.00 for the K1.
-DJ Chin, after taking into consideration the factors in S69(4) of the Women’s Charter, determined that the reasonable expenses back then for K1 would be $1,200 and for K2, $1,500[\[note: 27\]](#Ftn_27).
+DJ Chin, after taking into consideration the factors in S69(4) of the Women’s Charter, determined that the reasonable expenses back then for K1 would be $1,200 and for K2, $1,500[^27].

-20     At the current proceedings, the Plaintiff has declared that the current expenses for the K1 to be $1,370, and $1,094.00[\[note: 28\]](#Ftn_28) for K2.
+20     At the current proceedings, the Plaintiff has declared that the current expenses for the K1 to be $1,370, and $1,094.00[^28] for K2.
 K2 is currently in primary school, with less expenses than when he was in pre-school.
 This would be a material change which would warrant a reduction of maintenance payable by the Defendant.

 ### What is a reasonable sum for maintenance?